silphid/jen/README.md

 ## Invoke an action

-To invoke given action from your project's template spec:
+To invoke any action defined in your project's template spec:

 ```bash
 $ jen do ACTION
 ```

-All steps defined within that action will be called in order.
+All steps defined as children of that action will be called in order.

 ## Execute a shell command

-To execute any shell command, including your custom shell scripts, with your project's variables as environment:
+To execute any shell command, including your custom shell scripts, while injecting your project's env vars:

 ```bash
 $ jen exec COMMAND ARG1 ARG2 ...